Jean-Jacques Antier

-Jean-Jacques Antier, (born in Rouen on 6 October 1928) is a French journalist.
+Jean-Jacques Louis Antier (6 October 1928 – 1 January 2023) was a French journalist.
 He worked in for various publications such as Paris Normandie and Cols bleus.
-He authored a number of books on naval and maritime History.
+Antier authored a number of books on naval and maritime History.
 He also published a number of biographies, novels and spirituality books under the pseudonym Jean-Jacques.
+Antier died in Tunisia on 1 January 2023, at the age of 94.